hashicorp/consul/website/source/docs/guides/acl.html.md

 }
 ```

-Service rules are keyed by the service name prefix they apply to, using the longest prefix match rule.
-In
+Service rules are segmented by the service name they apply to.
+In the example above, the rules allow read-only
-the example above, the rules allow read-only access to any service name with the empty prefix, allow
-read-write access to any service name that starts with "app", and deny all access to any service name that
+access to any service name with the empty prefix, allow read-write access to the "app" service, and deny all
-starts with "admin".
+access to the "admin" service.

 Consul's DNS interface is affected by restrictions on service rules.
 If the
-[`acl_token`](/docs/agent/options.html#acl_token) used by the agent does not have "read" access to a
+[`acl.tokens.default`](/docs/agent/options.html#acl_tokens_default) used by the agent does not have "read" access to a
 given service, then the DNS interface will return no records when queried for it.

 When reading from the catalog or retrieving information from the health endpoints, service rules are